 We need natural light to make sure your flooring is done to perfection and we have attained the surface finishing we are after.
 Therefore, we would ask you to allow us to start as early as possible without disturbing your daily routine.
 Applying varnish to the planks leads to wood grains getting bristled.
 So, proper floor finishing requires final, fine sanding to procure a perfectly smooth surface.

 Wood Floor Products Used by FlooringFirst!
 Services

-The complete range of the products used of for sealing wooden floors by FlooringFirst is available here ».
+The complete range of the products used for wood floor sealing by FlooringFirst is available here ».